amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 ## The Anatomy Of A Unit Test
 ### How To Structure A Unit Test
 #### Using The 3A Pattern
-- unit tests are splitted into 3 parts (aka "given, when, then" pattern among non technical people)
+- unit tests are splitted into 3 parts (aka given, when, then pattern among non technical people)
 - arrange (given): bringing system to desired state
 - act (when): invoking system using prepared dependencies in arrange phase & capturing its output
 - assert (then): verify the outcome which might include